tadaspetra/website/src/content/posts/2023-year-review.md

 * Remodeled the kitchen
 * Remodeled a handful of other smaller projects around the hose
 * Built a workshop
-* Bought a Toyota Sienna and converted it into a camper
+* Bought a Toyota Sienna and converted it into a camper van
 * Used the Sienna for road trips across most of the US from NY to San Francisco
 * Read like 40 books
 * Journaled consistently